gruntwork-io/cloud-nuke/README.md

 For more granularity, such as being able to specify which resources to terminate using regular expressions or plain text, you can pass in a configuration file.

-_Note: Config file support is a new feature and only filtering s3 buckets by name using regular expressions is currently supported.
+_Note: Config file support is a new feature and only filtering s3 buckets and IAM Users by name using regular expressions is currently supported.
 We'll be adding more support in the future, and pull requests are welcome!_

+#### S3 Buckets

 ```shell
 cloud-nuke aws --resource-type s3 --config path/to/file.yaml